ChaseRichardsonGit/TheButler/README.md

                         - User initiated?
                         - Just wipe its memory (lobotomy) let messageData=()

-            Dashboard / Explorer (Sounds like a Telemetry and Jarvis but it's core)
-                - Concept of a cost dashbaord + pulse of the hive
-                - Could include logs and errors

-            Karma System:
-                - Stampy as an example gives lots of paths to explore
-                - more here later

             Foundational Approach:
             TheButler is the neocortex.
 Everything is else a sub function or persona.